NHOrus/srwq-compilation/episode-16.md

 Colonel Van Vat Tran turns his grizzled visage to you as you cross onto his ship.
 He seems like he might be about to break into a smile, but can't force his mouth to go through with it.

 "Well well, I certainly didn't expect Mauser's peons to come to our aid.
 A nice job you did on the Feds there, it took them months to build up that force, and you sent them scurrying back to Dakar.
-I'd like to thank....Is that Bian's girl?
+I'd like to thank...
+Is that Bian's girl?
 Here?"

 Ryuune folds her arms and stares down Vat Tran.
 "I'm Ryuune Zoldark, but not the one you know.
 I'm from another world.
 And my friends and I need the help of you and the Shadow Mirrors."